 Space Place is housed in Carter Observatory, named after Charles Rooking Carter, an English immigrant who gifted £2,240 from his estate to the Royal Society of New Zealand.
 The building was designed by architect William Gray Young.
 Featuring bold red brickwork and clean profiles with well-balanced square shapes.
 A sundial sits to the right of the building, which was gifted to the gardens to commemorate the 150th anniversary of the Plimmer family settling in Wellington.
 During school terms the centre is working with school groups, and open to the public, Tuesday and Friday evenings and weekends, while during school holidays it is open every day.
 There is no better place to learn about the beauty and the greatness of the universe around us than at Space Place.

-The history of a city is just as important as its future, which makes Nairn Street Cottage in Wellington particularly important as it’s the city’s oldest original cottage.
+The history of a city is just as important as its future, which makes Nairn Street Cottage in Wellington particularly important as it is one of the city’s oldest original cottages.
 Built in 1858 by Willliam Wallis who, along with his wife Catherine, arrived by ship to Wellington in 1857, the cottage saw three generations of the Wallis family experience life here.
 Visitors gain an insight into life over a century through a tour of the cottage with an expert guide and can enjoy an exhibition detailing the history and effects on society next door.
 This beautiful cottage with a heritage garden is open for tours on weekends during winter and every day during summer months.
 Where the visitors are looking to reminisce or show the next generation how life changed for them, this is a beautiful way to spend an afternoon in the fringes of the city.

 The Cable Car Museum is an ode to this beloved local icon; the Wellington Cable Car.
 Situated in the original 1902 winding house at the top of the Wellington Botanic Gardens, where the two original cars are housed.
 Discover their history, mechanics, and even climb aboard the ‘Relentless Red Rattler.’